mindfulness-at-the-computer/mindfulness-at-the-computer/docs/upstream-bugs.md

 A list of [upstream](https://en.wikipedia.org/wiki/Upstream_(software_development)) bugs that are not covered in our issue list

-### LXDE only: System tray file icon "shown as missing" while showing notification
+### LXDE: System tray file icon "shown as missing" while showing notification

 This is a bug in Qt or PyQt